yorkeyao/VehicleX/Unity Source/README.md

 ## Source Code

 VehicleX is based on [Unity](https://unity.com/).
-Here we released the whole [Unity project](https://drive.google.com/file/d/17Jn5iov3e1rkWgOhID5c2RCnGWTxiuWA/view?usp=sharing).
+Here we released the whole [Unity project](https://drive.google.com/file/d/17Jn5iov3e1rkWgOhID5c2RCnGWTxiuWA/view?usp=sharing) include 3D vehicle models and Unity python interface.
 The project is stored in the google drive due to its size.
 [Background images](https://drive.google.com/file/d/1dx03ijDzJkbVp0XnZbvKLTYZSYMDJHsf/view?usp=sharing) are also required.
+Please download them by click links above.
 Once you download them the file structure should be like:

 ```
 ~